20th anniversary of the Stockholm Prize in Criminology

 In preparation for the anniversary, the Stockholm Prize in Criminology Foundation has launched a new website where the prize and the laureates' research are presented in more detail, www.stockholmprizeincriminology.org.
 An anniversary publication has been published to highlight the prize and the laureates' research.
 It is available digitally on the same website.

-Although the prize began to be awarded as early as 2006, the future of the prize was only secured when the Swedish state and the Torsten Söderberg Foundation jointly established the Stockholm Prize in Criminology Foundation in 2012.
-The Swedish government allocated SEK 14 million and the Torsten Söderberg Foundation SEK 20 million to the new foundation.
-The Torsten Söderberg Foundation made its donation in memory of Edvard Söderberg, MD, PhD, who was a driving force when the prize was established twenty years ago and gave the prize a Swedish financial anchor.
-Several international organizations made important annual contributions in the early years of the Prize.
-For many years, Edvard Söderberg was the vice-chairman and director of the Torsten Söderberg Foundation.
+Although the award was first presented in 2006, its future was not secured until 2012, when the Swedish government and the Torsten Söderberg Foundation jointly established the Foundation for the Stockholm Prize in Criminology.
+The government allocated 14 million SEK and the Torsten Söderberg Foundation 20 million SEK to the new foundation.
+The Torsten Söderberg Foundation made its donation in memory of Edvard Söderberg, Ph.D. (hon. causae), who was a driving force behind the prize’s inception twenty years ago and who provided the prize with a Swedish financial foundation at that time.
+Several international organizations provided significant annual contributions during the prize’s first years.
+Edvard Söderberg served for many years as vice chairman and director of the Torsten Söderberg Foundation.